1920 Summer Olympics: Sports/Events

+Women's water polo was a demonstration sport.

 Venues

 Seventeen sports venues were used in the 1920 Summer Olympics.
 This marked the first time that the football tournament was spread throughout the country, which has mostly been the case since.

 Participating nations

-A total of 29 nations participated in the Antwerp Games, only one more than in 1912, as Germany, Austria, Hungary, Bulgaria and Ottoman Empire were not invited, having lost World War I. From the newly created European states, only Estonia took part, and Czechoslovakia, succeeding Bohemia which had sent athletes prior to World War I as part of the Austrian Empire.
-Poland and the Soviet Union were busy with the Polish-Soviet War and therefore were unable to form an Olympic team.
-Argentina, the Kingdom of Serbs, Croats and Slovenes, Brazil, and Monaco competed as nations at the Olympic Games for the first time.
+A total of 29 nations participated in the Antwerp Games, only one more than in 1912, as Germany, Austria, Hungary, Bulgaria and Turkey were not invited, having lost World War I and sanctioned for starting it.
+From the newly created European states, only Estonia took part, as Czechoslovakia succeeded Bohemia and the Kingdom of Serbs, Croats and Slovenes succeeded Serbia, with both nations had sent athletes prior to World War I (in the case of Bohemia as part of the Austrian Empire).
+Soviet Russia was busy with the Polish-Soviet War and therefore was unable to form an Olympic team (Poland in turn, had never participated in the games before, only doing so in later editions).
+Brazil and Monaco competed as nations at the Olympic Games for the first time.
 New Zealand, which had competed as part of a combined team with Australia in 1908 and 1912, competed on its own for the first time.
+The games marked the return of Argentina and India to the competitions.

+At the time, Australia, New Zealand, Canada, India and South Africa were all part of the British Empire.
+Egypt was a British protectorate (a state not part of the British Empire but nonetheless administered by the United Kingdom).